zejiran/zejiran/README.md

 ![Juan Alegría's GitHub stats](https://github-readme-stats.vercel.app/api?username=zejiran&count_private=true&show_icons=true&include_all_commits=true) <img src="https://i.ibb.co/XYc7s5q/IMG-20181106-101833.jpg" width="194px" style="border-radius: 25px;">

-Have worked with technologies such as HTML, CSS, Javascript, Python, React, Django, Flutter, Go, Vue.js, Java, SQL, C/C++, Firebase, Git, and AWS. :octocat: I am the type of person who loves to acquire new skills for solving the different kind of problems that affects us.
+Have worked with technologies such as HTML, CSS, Javascript, Python, React, Django, Flutter, Go, Vue.js, Java, SQL, C/C++, Firebase, Git, and AWS. :octocat: I am the type of person who loves to acquire skills for solving the different kind of problems that affects us.

 Get in touch if you have a project or idea I can help you with. :smirk_cat: